rbesker/Raul-Besker/README.md

 I use AI tools hands-on as part of how I work, not just as a curiosity:

 - ChatGPT, Claude, and Claude Code — for research, writing, automation, and building software
-- Built be2done.com — a B2B supplier-enterprise matching platform, co-founded and built using AI-assisted development
+- I created Be2Done.com — a B2B supplier-enterprise matching platform, built using AI-assisted development
 - Also co-founder of BSKR Brands, a Florida-based importer/distributor of Brazilian waterproofing and building products (est. 1999), where I use AI tools for marketing automation, inventory systems, and product documentation

 ## Experience